chabulhwi/tpil-solutions/docs/ko/quiz/chapter07.md

 namespace DayOfWeek

-/-- If `d` is a weekday, `DayOrEnd d` is the type of vectors with five days of the week; otherwise, it's a type of vectors with two days of the week. -/ def DayOrEnd (d : DayOfWeek) : Type := match d with
+/-- If `d` is a weekday, `DayOrEnd d` is the type of vectors with five days of the week; otherwise, it's the type of vectors with two days of the week. -/ def DayOrEnd (d : DayOfWeek) : Type := match d with
   | sunday    => Vector DayOfWeek 2